ericfields/StockBot/README.md

 /quote MYSTUFF
 ```

-Portfolios are disabled by default.
+Portfolios require a database to be configured.
 See [PORTFOLIO.md](documentation/PORTFOLIO.md) for more info on enabling Portfolios support, as well as instructions on tracking and quoting portfolios.

 ### News